Seano130/Apocalypse/README.md

-"Old Demo Version" = Previous test of idea and basic RPG elements mostly inspired from other projects "References" = Older projects created in class that will provide reference and help in terms code structure and syntax "Assets" = A folder containing art assets created by me that will be used to paint objects in the game
+"Old Demo Version" = Previous test of idea and basic RPG elements mostly inspired from other projects "References" = Older projects created in class that will provide reference and help in terms code structure and syntax "Assets" = A folder containing art assets created by me that will be used to paint objects in the game "Main Game" = Refers to the main Visual Studio Project that will be worked on